Best Outdoor Saunas for Your Backyard – 2023

 • Not for the budget conscious

-Complementing the classic cabin design, the matching cold plunge tub – with an option to upgrade to a dual heater and chiller – offers the whole sauna experience in your own backyard.
+Complementing the classic cabin design, the matching Alaskan plunge tub – with an option to upgrade to a dual heater and chiller – offers the whole sauna experience in your own backyard.

 BEST 2-PERSON BARREL SAUNA